nyu-cds/python-concurrency/_episodes/03-threads.md

 As mentioned earlier, each thread shares the same memory space.
 That is, the variables in the program are shared by all the threads and cannot be accessed the way you would normally access a variable.
 This is because the threads are executing simultaneously, and one thread may change the variable while another thread is reading it, or worse, two threads may try to update the variable at the same time.
 This is known as a *race condition*, and is one of the leading sources of errors in threaded programs.
-Instead, it is necessary to use special variables that allow multiple threads to access them similutaneously.
-These are known as *thread safe*.
+Instead, it is necessary to use special classes that allow multiple threads to access them similutaneously.
+These are known as *thread safe* classes.

 In our case, we will provide the thread with a `run` method which downloads images in an infinite loop.
 We will use a thread-safe data structure known as a `Queue` to keep track of the URLs that each thread will download.
 On every iteration, the thread will call `self.queue.get()` to try and fetch a
 URL to download.
-This call blocks until there is an item in the queue for the worker thread to process.
+This call suspends the thread until there is an item in the queue for the worker thread to process.
 Once the worker receives an item from the queue, it then calls the same `download_link` method that was used in the previous script to download the image to the images directory.
 After the download is finished, the worker signals the queue that that task is done.
 This is very important, because the `Queue` keeps track of how many tasks were enqueued.
 The call to `queue.join()` would block the main thread forever if the workers did not signal that they completed a task.